mceck/revpx/README.md

 `revpx` is a lightweight, single-threaded reverse proxy server for development purposes.

 It supports TLS/SSL termination, SNI (Server Name Indication), and can forward traffic to multiple backend services based on the requested domain name.
+You can mount multiple backends on the same domain under different path prefixes and optionally rewrite the prefix away before forwarding.

 It is designed to be simple to configure and use.